shaybrow/book_app/README.md

 - 01-25-2021 4:45pm user can now select search by title or search by author
 - 01-26-2021 3:05pm user is able to browse search results by viewing books as an unordered list
 - 3:59 PM SQL database connected and running
+- 4:52 database now checks for saved books and lists them on index